Resumption of In-Person Court Proceedings

 - Phase 1: resume critical Grand Jury proceedings and critical in-person hearings and bench trials, at the judge’s discretion.
 Critical hearings generally include initial appearances, detention hearings, motions to suppress and other evidentiary hearings, changes of plea, and sentencings.

 - Phase 2: resume full Grand Jury function; in-person hearings will be available in all criminal and civil cases (though the use of teleconference and video hearings will continue as deemed appropriate by the judge in each case).
 During this phase, the courthouse will be able to accommodate only one criminal jury trial at a time.
 The Chief Judge will determine the order of priority for criminal jury trials.
+Please visit the court's Virtual Proceedings webpage for additional information about trials.

 - Phase 3: full resumption of criminal trials.
 Once any backlog in criminal cases is sufficiently addressed, full civil trials may resume.